 Native Americans can enroll year-round, as can people who qualify for Medicaid.
-And applicants who have a qualifying event will have access to a special open enrollment window to shop on or off-exchange, with premium subsidies available in the exchange for eligible enrollees.
+And applicants who experience a qualifying event gain access to a special open enrollment window to shop for plans in the exchange (or off-exchange, in most cases) with premium subsidies available in the exchange for eligible enrollees (note that HHS is stepping up enforcement of special enrollment period eligibility verification in 2016; if you experience a qualifying event, be prepared to provide proof of it when you enroll)

 But without a qualifying event, health insurance is not available outside of general open enrollment, on or off-exchange.
 (Nevada is an exception: off-exchange plans in Nevada are available for purchase year-round, but the carrier can impose a 90-day waiting period before coverage takes effect).

 Unfortunately, this fact has caught many people by surprise over the last couple years.
-And the 2016 open enrollment period will once again have new start and end dates, which further adds to the confusion (the first open enrollment period was six months long; the second was three months – just like the upcoming open enrollment – but the dates were different).
+And so far, the first three open enrollment periods have all had different start and end dates, which further adds to the confusion.
+The first open enrollment period was six months long; the second and third were both three months, but the dates were different.
+For 2017, HHS has proposed keeping the same dates that were used for 2016 – November 1 to January 31 – but that has not been finalized yet.

 Closest thing to ‘real’ insurance